ReneRuts/Python-toolkit/README.md

 - **Use Case:** Automate data collection from websites, such as articles, product prices, or search results.
 - **How it Works:**
-  - `requests` retrieves HTML content.
+  - **Requests** retrieves HTML content for static websites.
-  - `BeautifulSoup` parses and extracts elements.
+  - **BeautifulSoup** parses the HTML to extract key elements such as the page title and headers.
-  - `selenium` automates browsers to handle JavaScript-rendered pages.
+  - **Selenium** automates browsers to handle JavaScript-rendered pages that may require dynamic content loading.

+  **Tested Features:**
+  - URL validation (`is_valid_url`).
+  - HTML content fetching (`fetch_html`).
+  - Parsing and extracting data (`parse_html`).
+  - Full scraping using Requests and Selenium.

+- **Test Example:**
+  - We validate the URL format using regex to ensure it's in the correct format.
+  - The `fetch_html` function is tested by confirming that HTML content is returned and contains an `<html>` tag.
+  - The `parse_html` function is tested by confirming that the extracted title and headers match expected content.

+  Full tests are available in `test_web_scraping.py` to verify correct operation.

 ---